Lemoncode/CSS_Samples/01 Isolated demos/02 positioning/01 fixed/README.md

 ### 3. Move blue box from top.

-#### Note that the green box disapears, or that loks like.
-Too figure out waht is going on here, we have 4 chances to move the blue box on 4 differen directions: top, bottom, right, left.
+#### Note that the green box disapears, or that looks like.
+Too figure out waht is going on here, we have 4 chances to move the blue box on 4 different directions: top, bottom, right, left.
 It's very important to know that we can move the box, because we have applied position to box.

 ```diff